luhn/docker-gunicorn-proxy/README.md

 * `QUEUE_TIMEOUT` — How long requests will wait for a gunicorn worker before timing out.
 Can be a number in milliseconds or suffixed with `s`, `m`, etc.
   Defaults to three seconds.
+* `HEALTHCHECK_PATH` — The path for the healthcheck endpoint.
+Defaults to `/healthcheck`.

+## Healthchecks

+Requests matching `HEALTHCHECK_PATH` skip the queue.
+This allows healthchecks to continue succeeding even when the proxy is load shedding, as long as gunicorn is still processing requests.